Topics in Illness & Disability

 Overall aims and purpose

-This module will draw from health psychological theory relevant to the experience of illness, pain and disability.
+This module will draw from health psychological theory relevant to the experience of illness, pain, disability and healthcare.
 Starting with theory, students shall be taught the classic psychological theories pertaining to stress appraisal and the self regulation of cognition, emotion and coping.
 Evidence of cultural, group and individual differences in these will be considered in terms of how they moderate or mediate illness outcomes.
-Evidence from empirical studies will be described and discussed within lectures and then supplemented with a fortnightly workshop either in the form of a) a debate around a controversial issue, for example in relation to perceptions of disability/ability; positives and negatives of the caregiver experience, and papers shall have been provided in advance to inform discussion, b) review and critique of assessment materials, or c) case material presented through video.
+Evidence from empirical studies will be described within lectures and supplemented with a fortnightly workshop either in the form of a) a debate around a controversial issue, for example in relation to perceptions of disability/ability; positives and negatives of the caregiver experience, b) review and critique of assessment materials, or c) case material presented through video.
+For each workshop reading lists are provided in advance for students to prepare an informed contribution.
 By the end of semester students will be expected to have designed an evidence- based intervention proposal targeted at improving health status of patients and/or their carers.

-Models of health and illness; biomedical, social-environmental and biopsychosocial models of disability; illness perceptions and the self-regulation of illness; coping; pain; cognitive, emotional and behavioural models of illness outcomes; families and disease; carer strain and gain; assistive health technology; assessing patient outcomes, mood and QoL; dr-patient communication and healthcare decision-making; developing and evaluating interventions
+Models of health and illness; biomedical, social-environmental and biopsychosocial models of disability; illness perceptions and the self-regulation of illness; the role of assistive technology; coping; pain; cognitive, emotional and behavioural models of illness outcomes; families and disease; carer strain and gain; assessing patient outcomes, mood and QoL; dr-patient communication and healthcare decision-making; developing and evaluating interventions

 Reasonably comprehensive coverage of both the underlying theory and empirical material relevant to health psychology.
 Well organised and structured answer demonstrating a good understanding of health psychology concepts and their application in research and practice